mhweiner/brek/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)
 [![Static Badge](https://img.shields.io/badge/v2-autorel?label=autorel&labelColor=0ab5fc&color=grey&link=https%3A%2F%2Fgithub.com%2Fmhweiner%2Fautorel)](https://github.com/mhweiner/autorel)

-**Brek** stands for **B**locking **R**esolution of **E**nvironment **K**eys.

-Brek is a powerful yet simple configuration library for Node.js.
+Brek is a powerful, safe, and easy-to-use configuration library for Node.js.
 It’s structured, typed, and designed for dynamic configuration loading, making it perfect for securely managing secrets (e.g., AWS Secrets Manager).
-Written in TypeScript for safety and ease of use.
+Written in TypeScript.
 Sponsored by [Aeroview](https://aeroview.io).

 **🔒 Out-of-the-box Typescript support**
 - Turn your runtime errors into safer compile-time errors!
 Automatically generated Typescript type definition for configuration object
-- Any override must satisfy `Partial<DefaultConfig>` type, or it will throw a Typescript error

-**😃 Simple, easy-to-use, safe, and stable**
+**😃 Easy-to-use & stable**
 - All settings are in simple, logic free `.json` files.
 - Adds structure and organization to your configuration files
 - Easily see what is being overridden and where
 - Comprehensive yet easy to understand documentation
-- Small, modular, and unit-tested codebase written in Typescript **with no dependencies**.
+- Small, modular, and unit-tested codebase written in Typescript.
+- **No dependencies**!

 **💪 Flexible & powerful**
-- Differentiates between concepts such as `environment`, `deployment`, and `user` and provides an out-of-the-box solution with sensible merge strategy
+- Differentiates between concepts such as `environment`, `deployment`, and `user` and provides an out-of-the-box solution with [sensible merge strategy](#configuration-merge-strategy)
-- Provides for overrides via CLI without polluting the CLI argument namespace
+- Provides for [overrides via CLI](#using-clienv-overrides) without polluting the CLI argument namespace
 - Fast.
-Runtime processing is done during app initialization only.
+Runtime processing is done once during app initialization only.
 - Put [environment variables](#environment-variables-in-config-files) directly into .json files

 **🤖 Dynamic loading**